 After going through a week of hunger in week one of the SNAP Challenge, I knew I had to rethink my strategy.
 Luckily, the hunger allowed me to pinpoint certain ingredients that really keep me full and satisfied for a large part of the day.
 For me, that’s pasta, beans, and cheese.
 I wanted to do a “one pot” dish because they’re easy and I don’t have to bother planning side dishes.
 Everything that I’m eating is in one easy-to-reheat bowl.
 So, the first thing that came to mind was my Chili Cheese Beef n’ Mac.
 I love that stuff, but decided to add a few extra ingredients, like beans, diced tomatoes, and corn, to make it more chili-like and a little more well rounded as a meal.
 The result?
 This DEEE-LICIOUS One Pot Chili Pasta.

-I’m a happy camper this week, for sure.
+And after eating this all week, I’m a happy camper this week, for sure.

 P.S.
 Click here for a vegetarian version of this recipe: Cheesy Vegetarian Chili Mac

 Yes!
 I find that this dish freezes very well.
 I suggest dividing the recipe into single-serving portions first, then cooling completely in the refrigerator before transferring to the freezer.
 Once frozen, you can keep this One Pot Chili Pasta for about three months.

 To reheat from the refrigerator I suggest using the microwave, heating on high for 30-60 seconds at a time, stirring between, until heated through.
 To reheat from the freezer, either first let it thaw in the refrigerator over night, then use the refrigerator reheating instructions, or reheat straight from the freezer using your microwave’s defrost function.

 - 1 Tbsp olive oil ($0.16)

 - 1/2 lb ground beef ($2.46)